tetris245/ULTRAbc/README.md

 Changes for future version

-* Added support for the Devious Padlock (provided by GODS mod) to the lock command
+* Added support for the Devious Padlock (provided by GODS mod) to the lock and unlock commands
+  - Note 1: The lock command will work only if you have enabled the Devious Padlock in the DOGS menu
-  - Note: As this lock is protected from cheats, no support in unlock command, you always need a friend to unlock it!
+  - Note 2: As this lock is normally protected from cheats, the unlock command will work only with a modified version of the DOGS mod
 * Updated the high fame mode for Club Card Game with all the improvements made in BC since March 2024
 * Improved the diaper command by adding extra conditions for the custom settings
 * Optimised the gender checking for the Player